 - Share of Teens Neither Attending School Nor Working: Full Weight (~4.17 Points)

-Sources: Data used to create this ranking were collected from of the U.S. Census Bureau, Administration for Children and Families, Child and Adolescent Health Measurement Initiative, Centers for Disease Control and Prevention, National Center for Educational Statistics, National Alliance to End Homelessness, Equality of Opportunity Project, The Annie E. Casey Foundation, Education Commission of the States, Feeding America and WalletHub research.
+Sources: Data used to create this ranking were collected from of the U.S. Census Bureau, Administration for Children and Families, Child and Adolescent Health Measurement Initiative, Centers for Disease Control and Prevention, National Center for Education Statistics, National Alliance to End Homelessness, Equality of Opportunity Project, The Annie E. Casey Foundation, National Institute for Early Education Research, Feeding America and WalletHub research.

 Was this article helpful?